 - a.
 The importance of responding creatively to, and enhancing, the setting of the surrounding area, having regard to the character of adjacent buildings and spaces, including scale, orientation, height and massing. - b.
-For each of the respective Character Areas identified on the Policies Map, proposals should showing respect in the design and usechoice of materials which enhances the following identified in the Character Area.
-The Character Areas are: Area 1 ('Kensington Squares'); Area 2 ('Albertopolis'); and Area 3 ('Knightsbridge Green and Albert Gate'). - i.
-Area 1 ('Kensington Squares') terraced buildings in stock brick, stucco, half stucco or stone. - ii.
-Area 2 ('Albertopolis' 2') buildings in red brick or terracotta, on large plots and of a large scale. - -iii.
-Area 3 ('Knightsbridge Green and Albert Gate') red-brick, large scale buildings, with Knightsbridge Green having a singular townscape appearance and Albert Gate a mixed townscape appearance. - c.
+For each of the respective Character Areas identified on the Policies Map, proposals should respect the design and use of materials identified in the Character Area.
+The Character Areas are: Area 1 ('Kensington Squares');, Area 2 ('Albertopolis'); and Area 3 ('Knightsbridge Green and Albert Gate'). - c.
 High quality materials should be used that respect the local setting and contribute positively to the particular Character Area or Conservation Area or the general surrounding area if outside of these designations. - d.
 External lighting and CCTV cameras for buildings with a public frontage being in keeping with the particular Character Area or Conservation Area or the surrounding area if outside them.